 Bargaining is an art long-practiced in Asian countries including Myanmar.
 Myanmar arts and crafts, mostly pure handmade, are best souvenirs and prices are very reasonable.
 Lacquer-ware, wood and ivory carvings, tapestries, silverware, brassware, silk and cotton fabric and shoulder bags are some of the favorite items.
 Finest Myanmar ruby, sapphire, jade and pearl are available at Myanmar gems shops.

-In Laos, revealing clothing is unacceptable at all.
+In Myanmar, revealing clothing is unacceptable at all.
 Shorts are generally fine, as long as they aren’t mini short.
-People tend to dress as well as they can afford to, Laotian people are often astonished and laugh at the dirty and tattered clothing worn by some travelers.
+People tend to dress as well as they can afford to and longyi is still traditionally in use, Local people are often astonished and curious at the dirty and tattered clothing worn by some international travelers.

 Beckoning someone by crooking your finger is very rude.
 The correct way to call someone over is to wave at them or call their name.
 Never mind if the locals sometime look at you and laugh or giggle, they simply curious about your ages and why you travel if you are a senior traveler.
 To ask for the bill in a restaurant or shop, pretend to write on your palm with the other hand as if you are signing for the bill.

-In general, Laos is very safe and the Laotians are the most friendly people.
-Violent attacks are none, although theft might sometime be a problem.
-When possible, secure your valuables in the hotel safe.
-Remember to record your traveler’s cheque numbers and credit card information, just in case.
+In general, Myanmar is very safe and its people í the most friendly ones on earth.
+Violent attacks are none, but when possible, secure your valuables in the hotel safe.

 Do not leave your wallet or cell phone in the back pocket of your pants or anywhere else that’s easily reached (like an outer zip-up part on a backpack).
 Be always vigilant in markets and other crowded places like ports and train stations.